Know Your Rights: Consent and Confidentiality

 - to sue any person who unlawfully releases their medical information without their consent

-Youth over the age of 12 may ask that their information not be shared with their parents.
-Unless the information is specifically protected by state law the doctor is not legally required to agree to the request.
+Youth of any age may ask that their information not be shared with their parents.
+However, unless the youth is of an age at which the information is specifically protected by state law, the doctor is not legally required to agree to the request.
 Some states that allow minors to consent to certain procedures often allow care to remain confidential from parents, but there are exceptions.
-Adolescents may be able to provide consent to treatment but this does not guarantee privacy.
+Adolescents may be able to provide consent to treatment, but this does not guarantee privacy.

 Doctors are required to release medical information even without the patient's written consent when they have concerns that the child or others may be at risk for immediate harm.
 Also, doctors must release information when ordered by a court.
 A doctor or health insurance company may also release medical records without consent to billing, claims management services for the health insurance company.
 Privacy rules require the doctor to make reasonable efforts to only disclose the minimal amount of information necessary for the purpose requested.